avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 This week, we will cover some of the seminal functions in functional
 programming: Map, reduce, filter, and zip.
-These functions will largely replace our need for loops when writing functional code.
+These functions will largely replace our need for-loops when writing functional code.

 As a running example throughout this session, we will consider a web application that tracks users, their relationship statuses, and their incomes.